 Stock options are often overlooked by many parties when dividing marital property and debt.
-Some parties might forget to include them on their financial statements inoccently.
+Some parties might forget to include them in their financial statements innocently.
 In other cases, a party might, unfortunately, fail to disclose them in hopes that the other party does not discover it.

-In a collaborative divorce, it is vital that both parties act in an above-board manner.
+In a collaborative divorce, both parties must act in an above-board manner.
 One way to do this is to inform the other party of all marital property and debt that exists.

 This means that parties going through a collaborative divorce should check with their employer, if they do not know, about whether they have any stock options.
 Often, the best place to inquire is through the human resource and/or benefits department.

 If stock options do exist, there are a few different ways in which these stock options can often be dealt with in a collaborative divorce.
-First, if possible, these stock options can be divided as the date of divorce in an equitable manner.
+First, if possible, these stock options can be divided as the date of divorce equitably.

 But in some cases, dividing the stock options as of the date of the divorce is not possible.
 This may be because the options are not vested yet.
 Some employer terms may also not allow stock options to go to a non-employee.